 B) Project: Start and finish a data science project

 Although developing a strong skill set is the most basic step towards becoming a data scientist, and therefore the longest one too, I cannot put enough emphasis on the positive effect of performing a small data science project on your success in the next and final step which is job searching.
-Thinking from the point of view of a hiring manager who wants to hire you with an academic background in your first data science position, regardless of your great resume and all the long list of refereed papers on high impact journals, the first thing they would like to know is weather you are actually capable of doing a data science project from the beginning to the end.
+Thinking from the point of view of a hiring manager who wants to hire you with an academic background in your first data science position, regardless of your great resume and all the long list of refereed papers on high impact journals, the first thing they would like to know is whether you are actually capable of doing a data science project from the beginning to the end.
 Performing a data science project prior to the job interview and showing the procedure and results is certainly a key factor which clarifies the ability and quality of your work to the interviewer and helps him/her to make his/her decision more informed and therefore more confidently.

 There are many interesting data science projects out there that you can work on in this stage.
 Participating in an internship program of a nice company would be certainly a good idea if you have the time to do it.
 Keep in mind that in this case, you have to go through all the application process and paperwork to do an internship.
 But if for any reason doing a data scientist internship is not working for you, I recommend working on a project on your own.
 It is more flexible and less time consuming.
 If you choose so, I strongly recommend participating in one of the Kaggle competitions.